goudai/spring-boot-starter-id-generator/README.md

 ```

- * using on spring boo
+ * using on spring boot

 ```yaml
 # application.yml